-- 1) showed no clinical sign of bluetongue on the day of shipment; - 2) were kept during the seasonally free period in a seasonally free zone since birth or for at least 60 days prior to shipment; or - 3) were kept during the seasonally free period in a seasonally free zone for at least 28 days prior to shipment, and were subjected during the residence period in the zone to a serological test to detect antibodies to the BTV group, with negative results, carried out at least 28 days after the commencement of the residence period; or - 4) were kept during the seasonally free period in a seasonally free zone for at least 14 days prior to shipment, and were subjected during the residence period in the zone to an agent identification test, with negative results, carried out at least 14 days after the commencement of the residence period; or - 5) were kept during the seasonally free period in a seasonally free zone and were vaccinated, at least 60 days before the introduction into the free country or zone, against all serotypes demonstrated to be present in the source population through a surveillance programme in accordance with Articles 8.3.14. to 8.3.17. and were identified as having been vaccinated and remained in the seasonally free country or zone until shipment;
+1) showed no clinical sign of bluetongue on the day of shipment;

+- 2) were kept during the free season in a seasonally free country or zone since birth or for at least 60 days prior to shipment; or - 3) were kept during the free season in a seasonally free country or zone for at least 28 days prior to shipment, and were subjected during that residence period to a serological test to detect antibodies to the BTV group, with negative results, carried out at least 28 days after the commencement of the residence period; or - 4) were kept during the free season in a seasonally free country or zone for at least 14 days prior to shipment, and were subjected during that residence period to an agent identification test, with negative results, carried out at least 14 days after the commencement of the residence period; or - 5) were: - a) vaccinated, at least 60 days before shipment, against all serotypes demonstrated to be present in the source population through a surveillance programme in accordance with Articles 8.3.14. to 8.3.17.; - b) identified as having been vaccinated; - c) kept during the free season in the seasonally free country or zone for at least seven days, and until shipment;

-- 6) either: - a) did not transit through an infected zone during transportation to the place of shipment; or - b) were protected from attacks from Culicoides at all times when transiting through an infected zone; or - c) were vaccinated in accordance with point 5) above.
+- 6) either: - a) did not transit through an infected zone during transportation to the place of shipment; or - b) were protected from attacks from Culicoides in accordance with point 2 of Article 8.3.13. at all times when transiting through an infected zone; or - c) were vaccinated in accordance with point 5) above.